runthings-dev/runthings-taxonomy-template-selector/readme.txt

 Assign custom templates to categories and other taxonomies, similar to how WordPress page templates work.

-Select which taxonomies should have template selection enabled from the plugin settings.
-Then edit any term in those taxonomies to choose a custom template.
+Template selection is automatically enabled for all public taxonomies.
+Edit any term to choose a custom template.

 == Installation ==

 1. Upload the plugin to your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Dashboard => Taxonomy Template and select which taxonomies to enable
-4. Create template files in your theme with the header comment `Category Template: Your Template Name`
+3. Create template files in your theme with the header comment `Taxonomy Template: Your Template Name`
-5. Edit a category/term and select your template from the dropdown
+4. Edit a category/term and select your template from the dropdown

 == Frequently Asked Questions ==